chpxu/dotfiles/README.md

 I will try to remember to give credits and links where possible but I'll probably forget.

+## Screenshots

+TBD

 ## How the repository is structured

-This structure was heavily inspired, and has some code taken from [Misterio77's nix-starter-configs](https://github.com/Misterio77/nix-starter-configs).
+This structure was heavily inspired, and was based on [Misterio77's nix-starter-configs](https://github.com/Misterio77/nix-starter-configs).
 This was extremely helpful in getting me to have a refactored and cleaner NixOS setup.

 ```
 .